B16f00t/whapa/README.md

 WhatsApp Messenger Version 2.17.424

 Whapa is a whatsapp database parser that automates the process.
 The main purpose of whapa is to present the data handled by the Sqlite database in a way that is comprehensible to the analyst.
+The Script is written in Python 2.x

 The software is divided into three modes:
 * **Message Mode**: It analyzes all messages in the database, applying different filters.
+It extracts thumbnails when it's avaiable.
 * **Decryption Mode**: Decrypt crypto12 databases, as long as we have the key.
 * **Info Mode**: Displays different information about statuses, broadcasts list and groups.